sansfrontiere/own/_pages/home.md

   - default
 ---
 <div class="most">
 <h1 class="tp-hp-intro lighter">Sans Frontiere is a leading full-service Sussex marketing agency.
 We deliver seamless digital, social, marketing, print and PR solutions.
-Streamline your marketing with one agency: you can rely on our experienced team to be there when you need to deliver.</h1>
+Streamline your marketing with one agency.
+You can rely on our experienced team to be there when you need to deliver.</h1>

 <hr style="height: 3px; border: none; color: #75c044; background-color: #75c044;" />